SovereignCloudStack/docs/dev-docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 - hosts: all
   tasks:
     - debug:
-        msg: "Debug print my secrets! {{ secretName.secretValue }}" # do not do this as it will expose your secrets
+        msg: 'Debug print my secrets! {{ secretName.secretValue }}' # do not do this as it will expose your secrets
 ```